emacsmirror/pelican-mode/README.md

-pelican-mode is an Emacs minor mode for editing pages and posts in [Pelican][] sites.
+pelican-mode is an Emacs minor mode for editing articles and pages in [Pelican][] sites.

 It's intended to be used alongside a major mode for the Pelican